 The selection image (.png, .jpeg, .gif)

 If you allow the user to select a preferred language, you must supply an image for the user to click on.
-Typically, this image is of the flag of the country(or the language) where the language is spoken.
+Typically, this image is of the flag of the country where the language is spoken.